-Prerequisites: A 75% average in Academic Trigonometry; 70% average in Honors Trigonometry
+Recommendation: An 80% average in Honors Trigonometry; a 90% average in Academic Trigonometry

 This course teaches methods of descriptive and inferential statistics.
 Topics include data collection and description, hypothesis testing, correlation and regression, the analysis of variance, and contingency tables.
 Students will draw statistical conclusions about populations based on data collected from a sample.
 Students may opt to participate in the College in High School option, enabling them to receive college credits through the University of Pittsburgh.
-Students interested in this course should have successfully completed Algebra I, Algebra II, and Geometry.